sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 Note:

-- Risk is very low on Low Dollar Value procurements under the sole source threshold.
+- Why $10K or less?
+Risk is very low on Low Dollar Value procurements under the sole source threshold.
 Even more so for those​ under the proactive disclosure threshold of $10K
+- Opportunities for micro-acquisitions will reduce barriers for suppliers (e.g. security clearance is not required if the work is all unclassified)
 - remote work - this goes without saying now because of COVID but the important point to note here is that in addition to physical access, no remote access to ESDC networks is required.
 Nor is the use for any ESDC devices.
 This along with the 'unclassified work only' requirement would mean that suppliers would not need to be GC security cleared.
-- only contracts initiated by ESDC
-- Opportunities for micro-acquisitions are widely publicized to suppliers and barriers to entry (such as years of experience, needing to pre-qualify, security clearance) are removed/reduced
+- work is done openly so that all work is available for re-use

 - Through a **simplified and expedited** process that **reduces the barriers** that these organizations (including start-ups) and freelancers face, and a **targeted communications strategy** (to diverse businesses such as those that are Black, and Indigenous led), this pilot is **expected to increase access to IT talent that the GC is currently missing out on**
 - Why do we want to do this?
 Because strategic procurement of open source code can bring knowledge into IT teams that is not currently there.
 Suppliers can be contracted to solve problems and when they turn over the open source code, ESDC IT teams will be able to learn from suppliers in almost a train the trainer sort of way.
 This would enable IITB to build capacity in-house and embed modern tools and practices within IITB teams.